jaysonvirissimo/active_recall/README.md

 user.words << word
 user.words.untested #=> [word]

-# Guessing a word correctly
+# Guessing a word correctly (when using a binary algorithm)
 user.right_answer_for!(word)
 user.words.known #=> [word]